hpc/charliecloud/doc/ch-image_desc.rst

 image.)
 The mode is selected with the :code:`--bucache` or :code:`--no-cache` options, or the :code:`CH_IMAGE_BUCACHE` environment variable.

 In 0.28, the default mode is :code:`disabled`.
-In 0.29, the default will be :code:`enabled` if an appropriate Git is installed, otherwise :code:`disabled`.
+In 0.29, we expect the default to be :code:`enabled` if an appropriate Git is installed, otherwise :code:`disabled`.

 For example, suppose we have this Dockerfile::